snapplers1/ansible-tower-plugin/README.md

 * method org.jenkinsci.plugins.ansible_tower.util.TowerProjectSync getLogs
 * method org.jenkinsci.plugins.ansible_tower.util.TowerProjectSync isComplete
 * method org.jenkinsci.plugins.ansible_tower.util.TowerProjectSync wasSuccessful
+* method org.jenkinsci.plugins.ansible_tower.util.TowerProjectSync releaseToken

 Please consider if you want these options added and use at your own risk.

+**Note:** with release 0.13 new auth procedures were implemented.
+If you are using a username/password credential a token will attempt to be retreived when calling the Tower API.
+When running with the async option, the token will be released as soon as controll is returned to your groovy script.
+If you many another call to the API (i.e. by calling getLogs) a new Token will be established.
+It is your responsibility to remove that token when you no longer need it.
+Failure to do so will leave dangeling tokens in Tower.

 ## Expanding Env Vars